 Does the IEA analyse the oil market?

 Yes.
 The IEA constantly analyses and monitors short-, medium- and longer-term developments on the international oil market to help member governments anticipate and respond promptly and effectively to changes in market conditions, notably in the event of major oil supply disruptions.
 The IEA prepares current oil market assessments from information submitted by IEA member governments, international oil companies and others.
 Issues covered include: oil exploration and production developments; supply, demand, price and refining trends; OECD stocks; and international trade in crude and products.
 The IEA makes much of this benchmark analysis available to governments, industry and the public in its monthly Oil Market Report and offers a look forward over the next five years in the annual Medium-Term Oil Market Report.
-The longer-term analysis, currently out to 2040, is included in the annual World Energy Outlook (WEO), which looks at perspectives for all fuels, sectors and countries; it includes detailed projections and analysis of oil supply, demand, trade and investment under different policy scenarios, as well as in-depth outlooks for major oil-producing regions such as Southeast Asia (in the WEO-2015) and sub-Saharan Africa (in the WEO-2014).
+The longer-term analysis, currently out to 2040, is included in the annual World Energy Outlook (WEO), which looks at perspectives for all fuels, sectors and countries; it includes detailed projections and analysis of oil supply, demand, trade and investment under different policy scenarios, as well as in-depth outlooks for major oil-producing regions such as Southeast Asia (for WEO-2015) and sub-Saharan Africa (for WEO-2014).

 What are the IEA emergency response mechanisms?

-See the Emergency preparedness FAQs here.
+See the FAQs on emergency response here.